lesismal/sqlw/README.md

 ### Get RawSql

-> All `Query/QueryRow/Exec/Insert/Delete/Update/Select/SelectOne` func of `sqlw.DB/Tx/Stmt` return
+> All `Query/QueryRow/Exec/Insert/Delete/Update/Select/SelectOne` related funcs of `sqlw.DB/Tx/Stmt` return
 > `(sqlw.Result, error)`.
 > The `sqlw.Result` would always be a non-nil value to help users getting the raw sql, we can use
 > `sqlw.Result.Sql()` to print it out.